immutaverse/rp2350-mkt-signer/ReadMe.md

 This approach eliminates the complexity of firmware signing while keeping it safe, efficient, and fully controlled by you.

+## One time steps for each product or Model
+A product is a unique piece of hardware where you have a need to deploy signed firmware.
+The best practice is to create a new signing key for each major release of your product and about once a year.
+Many companies only create one signing key for each unique model # but best practice is to use different signing keys for each major release of the product and about once a year.
+This means you need different signed versions of the firmware and need to manage deployment of those signed versions to matching units but it does improve security and reduce scope of impact in the event of a security event.
+*  You create your signing keys.
+We provide example commands for this.
+*  You save the private signing key as a git secret.
+*  You save the private signing key in a HSM or encrypted on portable media in a safe deposit box.
+*  You record the git variable to model # mapping in your master keys spreadsheet.
+This is a important audit and recovery asset.
+*  You tell the your develpment teams what git variable to reverence for signing.

+## Steps for each new repository project
+*  You create your github.com repository with your firmware files
+*  You update your CICD to build the firmware file.
+For pico2 this is a uf2 file.
+   * We also offer pre-built actions along with our pre-built toolchain and SDK files to greatly simplify the process of building your source to produce the firmware file.
+*  You update your CICD to call our firmware signer for your chipset.
+   * generate the starting OTP flash settings we will add secure boot settings to this file.
+*  We sign the firmware:
+   * Generate A new signed firmware file.
+   * Write A new otp file used to flash the public key to your hardware.
+     This step also forces the hardware into a mode where it will only run signed firmware.
+   * Write A new script that will flash the public key to your hardware and require secure boot.
+*  You modify your CICD to save the saved firmware to a location where you can make it avaialble for download to update your devices.

 ## Key preservation
 * **Secure key storage recommendation**: While we suggest storing signing keys as GitHub private variables, we also recommend encrypting and backing them up on portable storage in a secure location (e.g., a safe deposit box) for worst-case recovery.